FriendsOfREDAXO/cke5/README.md

 ![Screenshot](https://raw.githubusercontent.com/FriendsOfREDAXO/cke5/assets/cke5.png)

-## Features
+## Features, what's it got?

-- WYSIWYG-Editor
+- A fancy WYSIWYG-Editor
-- Profile configurator with drag and drop support, profiles can be simply clicked together
+- Profile configurator with Drag&Drop.
+Easy to "click together" your profiles
+- Custom fonts?
+No problem, you can integrate and manage them
-- Own fonts can be integrated and managed
+- Custom styles can be maintained too
-- Image upload category per profile adjustable
+- Image upload category can be set per profile
-- Media manager type adjustable per profile
+- Media manager type settable per profile
-- Extra options allow you to customize the editor
+- Additional options to customize the editor to your liking
+- Sprog replacements via the mentions plugin
-- The expert mode allows you to develop profiles in source code
+- The expert mode allows you to develop profiles freely in the source code
 - Placeholders for all backend languages
-- Dark-mode support for REDAXO >= 5.13
+- Dark mode support for REDAXO >= 5.13

 **Custom REDAXO Link-Widget**